rosado-io/docs/get-started/react-native.md

 # React Native SDK

-This guide provides instructions to integrate authgear with a react native app.
+This guide provides instructions to integrate Authgear with a React Native app.
 Supported platforms include:

-* Android
-* iOS
+* React Native 0.60.0 or higher

+{% hint style="info" %}
+React Native have released the [New Architecture](https://reactnative.dev/docs/new-architecture-intro) since 0.68.
+Unfortunately, we do not yet support this architecture at this moment.
+{% endhint %}

 ## Setup Application in Authgear